jchang-avtx/automation_test_scripts/Terraform_Scripts/transit_shared_onprem_aws/README.md

 Description
 -----------
-Terraform configuration files to deploy transit network, shared services and simulated OnPrem network.
+Terraform configuration files to deploy non-HA transit network, shared services and simulated OnPrem network.

 What is Transit Network
 -----------------------